 Another key design factor is that a heat pump’s durability and efficiency are negatively impacted when the heat pump is regularly short cycled.
 By that, we mean that the heat pump is energized (by a signal, aka “call”, from the thermostat) and, in short order (i.e. 5 minutes or less, as a rough rule of thumb), satisfies the call and is turned off.
 Combined with the requirement of heating capacity of 130% of design load, the designer must balance these opposing criteria in selecting the size – heating capacity – of the heat pump.
 In the case of the Aston (or Magnolia Plus), this becomes a compromise: enough system heat capacity to handle the rare occasions when outside temperatures dip to single digits or lower, yet not so much capacity at the heat pump’s lowest output that it frequently short-cycles during the Spring and Fall, when outside temperatures typically range from 30 to 60oF and the load is substantially less than design load.

-For the heat pumps will two-stage compressors, the output can only be throttled to ~65% of capacity – first stage, whereas the Sycamore compressor can operate at 12 different speeds and as low as ~20% of maximum capacity, better enabling it to satisfy both criteria.
+For the heat pumps with two-stage compressors, the output can only be throttled to ~65% of capacity – first stage, whereas the Sycamore compressor can operate at 12 different speeds and as low as ~20% of maximum capacity, better enabling it to satisfy both criteria.
 In practice, when a heat pump with a two-stage compressor is specified, the designer will typically choose a size that has a maximum heat pump capacity less than design load (to reduce the propensity to short-cycle during the shoulder seasons) and incorporate an optional electric resistance heating element which is automatically activated by the thermostat and supplements the heat pump capacity to ensure combined capacity of at least 130% of design load.

 Under partial load conditions, typical of Spring, Fall, and mild Winter days and nights, the Sycamore can throttle its capacity to better match the building heat loss to the outside, enabling the heat pump to run for longer and fewer cycles.
 This results in higher efficiencies (and thus lower annual operating costs), less wear on the heat pump, and generally more even temperatures over time and space.